DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/importing.md

 ## Syncing Existing Records

-The `sync_existing` array you define inside of your `config/auth.php` will be used to synchronize existing database records with your LDAP users.
+The `sync_existing` array you define inside your `config/auth.php` will be used to synchronize existing database records with your LDAP users.

 Be sure to look at the [documentation](/docs/laravel/v2/auth/database/configuration#database-sync-existing) to get a further understanding on what is possible with this option.

 ## Password Synchronization

-The `sync_passwords` option you define inside of your `config/auth.php` file is used when importing and synchronizing users.
+The `sync_passwords` option you define inside your `config/auth.php` file is used when importing and synchronizing users.
 However, there are some caveats you must be aware of:

 - **Passwords cannot be retrieved from users who are being imported from your LDAP server.**